Is SnoozeShade safe?

 A synthetic fibre cannot retain moisture or heat so its fibres won't swell and so I chose to use a polyester woven mesh.
 To ensure that it had the qualities I wanted, I had it tested by a laboratory who proved that it was 'highly air-permeable'.

 One concerning trend I have seen is the use of fluffy minky like fabrics.
 As a parent I would be worried as the air will not be able to move if a car seat or stroller is completely covered with this type of fabric.
 Science dictates that hot air will rise - unless it can't.
-I would not want my baby's face to be accidentally covered with this type of solid fabric.
+I also would not want my baby's face to be accidentally covered with this type of solid fabric.

 One other factor is that many strollers now have very long and deep hoods.
 These hoods are made from very thick impermeable and often waterproof fabric.
 So, on a hot day, I recommend pushing the hood back at least halfway and let air move through the SnoozeShade fabric rather than get trapped in the hood.